Facebook Pixel

 What is spot color?

-You may have heard the term spot colour before when preparing your artwork for print.
-This print process is a favourite amongst designers and businesses alike for good reason.
+You may have heard the term spot color before when preparing your artwork for print.
+This print process is a favorite amongst designers and businesses alike for good reason.

-But what is spot colour in printing?
+But what is spot color in printing?
 And how do you know whether printing this way is the best choice for your designs?

-Spot colours are created using premixed inks, designed to produce a specific and controlled colour.
-These colours can range from vibrant neon to pastels to deep hues, with the premixed inks allowing spot colour to produce an incredible range of shades.
+Spot colors are created using premixed inks, designed to produce a specific and controlled color.
+These colors can range from vibrant neon to pastels to deep hues, with the premixed inks allowing spot color to produce an incredible range of shades.

 Each colour is identified using a universal reference number, the most well known of which being the Pantone Matching System - more on that below.
 These reference names can be used by any printer to produce a near identical replica of the colour each time.